Trade Forex Trading

 Overbought - Values Greater 70

-• Oversold values less than 30 level - a buy signal gets generated when the MetaTrader 4 Indicator goes below 30% and then rises above this level.
+• Over-sold values less than 30 level - a buy signal is generated when the MetaTrader 4 Indicator goes below 30% and then rises above this level.

 Oversold levels Stochastic MetaTrader 4 Indicator values less than 30 - Stochastic MetaTrader 4 Indicator in Trading